infinum/eightshift-docs/website/docs/basics/block-structure.md

 _This file is optional_.

+### heading-hooks.js

+Here you can provide any custom Block Editor hook you need.
+For documentation please referee to [this link](https://developer.wordpress.org/block-editor/developers/filters/block-filters/).
+This file file is going to be merged in the `registerBlockType` method.

+### heading-transforms.js

+Here you can provide any custom block transformation you need.
+For documentation please referee to [this link](https://developer.wordpress.org/block-editor/developers/block-api/block-transforms/).
+This file file is going to be merged in the `registerBlockType` method.

 ### manifest.json
 This file contains all the configuration required for a block to work.
 It's used in WordPress [`registerBlockType`](https://developer.wordpress.org/block-editor/developers/block-api/block-registration/) method to register a block.